spacebanana420/ffscala/docs/capture.md

 These functions handle screen and audio capture.

-Currently only Linux-based and BSD-based systems are supported, with x11grab for screen capture and pulse/alsa (and oss a bit) for audio capture, but initial support has been added for DirectShow for desktop and audio capture on Windows.
-Avfoundation is MacOS's method to capture desktop and audio devices, and you can list avfoundation's device sources, but actual capture functionality has not been implemented.
+This part of FFscala is experimental, and support for your system can't be guaranteed.
+I can only guarantee it works under x11 Linux with Pulseaudio or Alsa.

+### Current capture modes

+* x11grab       (video)             (x11)
+* dshow         (video and audio)   (Windows)
+* gdigrab       (video)             (Windows)
+* pulse         (audio)             (pulseaudio)
+* alsa          (audio)             (alsa)
+* oss           (audio)             (oss)
+* avfoundation  (video and audio)   (MacOS)

+x11, pulseaudio, alsa and oss are common backends among open source operating systems, especially systems of the Linux and BSD families.
+Wayland/pipewire screen capture is not yet available on FFmpeg, so Wayland users cannot make use of screen capture yet.

 Remember to import ```ffscala.capture``` to use these functions.

-For desktop and audio capture functionality, you need to give the functions the input device/screen to capture.
+For desktop and audio capture functionality, you need to give the functions the input device to capture.
 To know your input devices, check the function ```listSources()```.

-Please note that this part of the library is very recent and experimental.
-I can only guarantee it works under x11 Linux with Pulseaudio or Alsa.

 ---